CEAD-group/nc-gcode-interpreter/README.md

 └───────┴───────┴──────┴────────┴───────────┴─────────────┴─────────────────────────────────┘
 ```

-The python bindings also return the state of the program after execution, which can be used for inspection.
+The Python bindings also return the state of the program after execution, which can be used for inspection.

-Additional to to convert the dataframe to a Polars dataframe, conversion of a Polars dataframe to a *.MPF (NC) program is also supported.
+Additionally, conversion from a Polars DataFrame back to an MPF (NC) program is also supported:

 ```bash
 python -c "\